kkew3/sat-minesweeper/README.md

 # or perform a one-step solution given a board
 #python fullsatsolver.py example_boards/2.csv
+#python mcdfssolver.py example_boards/2.csv
 ```

+You may also switch solver used in `mwagent.py` by changing the solver import at the beginning of `mwagent.py` before launching it.

 Again, be sure not to overlap the Terminal window with the board.
 Wait 10 seconds the computer will play on its own.